mljs/spectra-fitting/README.md

 //points to fit {x, y};
 let data = generator.getSpectrum();
 console.log(JSON.stringify({x: Array.from(data.x), y: Array.from(data.y)}))
-//the approximate values to be optimized, It could comming from a peak picking with ml-gsd let peakList = [
+//the approximate values to be optimized, It could coming from a peak picking with ml-gsd let peakList = [
   {
     x: -0.5,